 We have a solution.
 My mom helps me cook AND the whole fam helps me eat.
 Winner winner caprese

 This luscious hot caprese dip recipe starts off with a layer of creamy cream cheese mixed with shredded mozzarella and lots of fresh basil.

 (Majorly long side note: My mom and I debated about the cream cheese layer for quite some time.
 I was insistent, even though it isn’t a traditional component of caprese, and since this is Rachel Cooks and not Bonnie Cooks, my opinion wins.
 She ultimately admitted I was right.
 But she still wins for the best person to debate recipes with.
 Some of “my” best ideas come from conversations with her.)

 Anyways, that creamy layer is topped with plenty of fresh tomatoes and fresh mozzarella cheese.
 That’s right – lots of cheese.
 Is there any other way?
-You know I love a good quinoa salad and smoothie but there’s nothing better than ooey, gooey melted cheese.
+You know I love a good quinoa salad but there’s nothing better than ooey, gooey melted cheese.
 Like I said, it’s one of my weaknesses.